LLM-Assisted Op-Amp Behavioral-Level Design via Agentic Human-Mimicking Reasoning: Experiments

+In analog circuit design involving multiple abstract levels, the primary goal at the early design phase is not merely to pursue high performance, but to implement relatively reliable solutions.
+Therefore, to further assess whether the BL designs generated by each method remain valid after downstream implementation, a comparative analysis after TL mapping is conducted.

-The BL$\to$TL metric discrepancy for both methods is inevitable and should not be attributed to White-Op itself.
-Instead, it arises from limitations in BL modeling (Section~\ref{sec:behavioral-level-modeling}), which captures dominant parasitics $C_{gs}$ but neglects more complex parasitics $C_{gd}$ and $C_{db}$.
-Furthermore, Eq.~\eqref{eq:power} just offers a power estimation with a uniform $g_m/I_D$ across all stages, casuing additional deviation.
+Tables \ref{table:whiteop}, \ref{table:ga}, \ref{table:bo}, and \ref{table:rl} show that the BL$\to$TL performance metric discrepancy for all methods is common and should not be attributed to the proposed White-Op.
+Actually, the performance degradation arises from limitations in BL modeling (Section~\ref{sec:behavioral-level-modeling}), which captures dominant parasitics $C_{gs}$ but neglects more complex parasitics $C_{gd}$ and $C_{db}$.
+The BL modeling limitations apply equally to all methods under comparison, rather than being a shortcoming of White-Op.

-White-Op's designs, despite these modeling imperfections, remain valid for all topologies after TL mapping.
-This reliability stems from our key idea: the clear constraints introduction reasoning steps in Sections~\ref{sec:approximate-pz-extraction} and \ref{sec:design-from-pzs} inherently enforce design redundancies (e.g., PZ relative positions), ensuring that designs validity (PM in reasonable range from 55$^\circ$ to 75$^\circ$) even when subjected to complex parasitic effects.
+On the other hand, White-Op's designs, despite these modeling imperfections, remain valid for all tested topologies after TL mapping.
+This reliability stems from the key idea: the clear constraint-introduction reasoning steps in Sections~\ref{sec:approximate-pz-extraction} and \ref{sec:design-from-pzs} inherently enforce design redundancies (e.g., relative PZ positions), ensuring design validity (PM in a reasonable range from 56.12$^\circ$ to 76.52$^\circ$) even under complex parasitic effects.
+For example, in the MZC design example presented in Section~\ref{s3}, when considering $p_2 > \text{GBW}$, White-Op actually introduced $p_2 > 2\cdot\text{GBW}$, thereby proactively incorporating design redundancies at the BL to counteract downstream performance degradation.